SPACES

 Expense Per Business Function

 Mapping out your expenses begins when you consider the costs for each aspect of your operations.
-At this point in your business lifecycle, focus on allocating your budget toward staffing solutions, sales/marketing/pr, technology, and miscellaneous expenses.
+At this point in your business lifecycle, focus on allocating your budget toward, staffing and solutions sales/marketing/pr, technology, and miscellaneous expenses.

 Staffing